 But we know that many employees looking for answers right now just want to see some numbers from actual settlements, so here are some numbers.

 - We represented a woman, “Jill,” who worked at a Fortune 100 company for 20 years as a maintenance worker.
 She injured her back on the job and needed medical attention.
 Her doctor gave her medical restrictions for work saying that she couldn’t lift, push, or pull more than 40 pounds.
 She continued working at her job, with her restrictions, and continued to excel, as her position didn’t require her to lift more than 40 pounds.
 One morning, her employer called her into a meeting and told her that she was terminated because her medical restrictions prevented her from performing the essential functions of her job.
 Her employer didn’t engage in any interactive process at all.
 We litigated the case all the way through summary judgment.
 After we beat the defense motion, the employer settled with Jill for $400,000.

 Please note that just because this employee received the above result doesn’t mean that’s what your case is worth.
 This is just an example.
-Your case value depends on a number of things that we’ll talk about during your consultation.
+Your case value depends on a number of things.

 You need to move quickly on these.
 In Minnesota, you’ve got just one year from the date of the wrongful termination or last discriminatory act to bring a lawsuit or file a claim with the Minnesota Department of Human Rights.
 You’ve only got 300 days from the date of the termination or last discriminatory act to file a claim with the Equal Employment Opportunity Commission, if you want to bring federal claims under the Americans with Disabilities Act.

-Contact Our Minnesota and Wisconsin Employment and Disability Discrimination Attorneys for a Free Consultation.
+Contact Our Minnesota and Wisconsin Employment and Disability Discrimination Attorneys.